creativeprojects/resticprofile/README.md

 This is at _beta_ stage.
 Please don't use it in production yet.

+**resticprofile** is the missing link between a configuration file and restic backup.
+Creating a configuration file for restic has been [discussed before](https://github.com/restic/restic/issues/16), but seems to be a very low priority right now.

+The configuration file is [TOML](https://github.com/toml-lang/toml) format:

+* You can create multiple profiles inside a configuration file
+* A profile can inherit the options from another profile
+* You can run the forget command before or after a backup (in a section called *retention*)
+* You can check a repository before or after a backup
+* You can create groups of profiles that will run sequentially
+* You can run shell commands before or after a backup

 ## Requirements

-resticprofile needs python 3 (tested with version 3.5 minimum) installed on your machine
+**resticprofile** needs python 3 (tested with version 3.5 minimum) installed on your machine

-It's been actively tested on macOs X and Linux, and it _should_ be compatible with Windows.
+It's been actively tested on macOs X and Linux, and regularly tested on Windows.

 ## Install